Brazil downpour displaces 30,000, bracing for more rain

-RIO DE JANEIRO (AP) — Over 30,000 people have been displaced by heavy rains in southeast Brazil that also killed 54 people and left 18 missing.
+RIO DE JANEIRO (AP) — More than 30,000 people have been displaced by heavy rains in southeast Brazil that also killed 54 people and left 18 missing.

 The storms in recent days caused floods and landslides, submerging entire neighborhoods and sending homes tumbling down hillsides in the states of Minas Gerais, Espirito Santo and Rio de Janeiro.
 Rains subsided by Monday, but were expected to resume later this week in some areas.